 What about beer?

 Holistic health counselor Latham Thomas works with new moms in Tender Shoots Wellness, her lifestyle practice serving women along their journey into motherhood.
-Latham encourages moms to drink stout Guiness.
-“Dark barley malt beers provide much needed calories and help to relax the nerves,” suggests Thomas.
-“Many mothers report an increase in milk production.”
+Thomas encourages moms to drink stout Guinness.
+"Dark barley malt beers provide much-needed calories and help to relax the nerves," suggests Thomas.
+"Many mothers report an increase in milk production."

-Thomas believes the benefit of drinking beer is twofold: the hops in dark beer increases the milk supply, and the ethanol in beer dilates the blood vessels to soften breast tissue, making it easier for the milk to flow.
-“In women who are having a particularly difficult time with nursing, six ounces of Guinness seems to be a perfect prescription,” says Thomas.
+Thomas believes the benefit of drinking beer is twofold: the hops in dark beer increase the milk supply, and the ethanol in beer dilates the blood vessels to soften breast tissue, making it easier for the milk to flow.
+"In women who are having a particularly difficult time with nursing, 6 ounces of Guinness seems to be a perfect prescription," says Thomas.

 Dr. Seth Finkelstein, who has an OB/GYN practice on Manhattan’s Upper East Side, disagrees.
 "Evidence shows that alcohol actually reduces milk production," advises Finkelstein.
 "Alcohol enters the bloodstream almost immediately and gets into the milk fairly quickly — it's hard to say exactly how long because of individual variables.
 But once the alcohol is cleared from the blood — after about two or three hours — the risk is over."

-Every body processes alcohol differently.
+Everyone's body processes alcohol differently.
 How one metabolizes alcohol depends on body weight, food intake and the type of alcohol consumed.
 La Leche League, the international breastfeeding advocacy group, says it takes up to three hours for one serving of beer or wine to be eliminated from the body of a 120-pound woman.
-Moms who worry that generalized guidelines are not enough may find peace of mind with Milkscreen (milkscreen-moms.com).
-This simple, over-the-counter test detects alcohol in breast milk and takes the guesswork away.
+Moms who worry that generalized guidelines are not enough may find peace of mind with Milkscreen (milkscreen.com).
+This simple over-the-counter test detects alcohol in breast milk and takes the guesswork away.

 Milkscreen works like a pregnancy test, but instead of peeing on a stick, you saturate it with breast milk.
 Within two minutes, the test indicates whether or not the milk has enough alcohol to potentially harm the baby.
 Now Mom can know with certainty how much alcohol is concentrated in her breast milk and whether or not it may negatively impact her baby.